count¶

 PRIMARY_INTERSECTplanner branch (2026.05+).
 Each leaf's btree walks into aKeySet(xxh128 hashes, lock-free CAS inserts), sets intersect, and the count is just|result|— no per-record fetch.
 Big win when the intersection is small.
 See find → AND index intersection. - Mixed AND (indexed + non-indexed) — primary index picks candidates, other criteria filter via the criteria tree (

 criteria_match_tree).
-Still fast because Zone B is read only for candidates that survive the primary index. - Pure-OR (all children indexed) — B+ tree lookups unioned into a
+Still fast because segment-record payloads are read only for candidates that survive the primary index. - Pure-OR (all children indexed) — B+ tree lookups unioned into a

 See find → OR criteria for the full planner table.